MS Degree or Certificate Program in Periodontics

 - A primarily clinical track that leads to a Certificate in Periodontics

-- A track that includes a substantial research component and leads to a Masters of Science degree in Periodontics
+- A track that includes a substantial research component and leads to a Master of Science degree in Periodontics

 Both tracks meet the requirements of the American Academy of Periodontology and the American Dental Association

-The Postdoctoral Periodontics Program at Columbia began in 1947, and is one of the oldest such university-based dental programs in the world.
+Established in 1947, the Postdoctoral Periodontics Program at Columbia is one of the oldest such university-based dental programs in the world.
 Many of the program’s clinical faculty members, who represent a variety of approaches to clinical problems, are Diplomats of the American Board of Periodontology.
-The program’s alumni association now includes more than 280 members, including nine Presidents of the American Academy of Periodontology, eight Directors of the American Board of Periodontology, two deans, and several department heads, as well as authors of numerous research projects, peer-reviewed articles, and textbooks.
+The program’s alumni association now includes more than 280 members, including nine presidents of the American Academy of Periodontology, eight directors of the American Board of Periodontology, two deans, and several department heads, as well as authors of numerous research projects, peer-reviewed articles, and textbooks.